 The thing is – those geeky shows are about more than space and aliens – they're about being an Explorer.
 About approaching the world as if you don't know everything yet.
 And this is exactly how we approach your creative business.
 Because your business is an entire world, your world, with your own culture, people and rules.
 No one else's systems or rules will apply.
 You learn through exploration and experimentation.

 The question we answer here is: if you can't use a system or a template, how do you create an amazing business, one that's all yours?

-Here’s the How I Quit My Day Job story:
+Here's the How I Quit My Day Job series:

 How every job prepared me for entrepreneurship:

-Here’s the story of how I came up with my yarn company name (warning: adorable story ahead!)
+Here’s how I came up with my yarn company name (warning: adorable story ahead!)

 If you are a customer, who has bought something and has a question or concern, you can expect to hear back from me within 1 business day.

 If you are asking something general or just want to connect (yay! thanks!)
 I answer those emails on Mondays and Thursdays.
 If I'm terribly behind, it may take me as much as two weeks to answer your email.